History of tuberculosis: Nineteenth century

 It was during this century that tuberculosis was dubbed the White Plague, mal de vivre, and mal du siècle.
 It was seen as a "romantic disease".
 Individuals with tuberculosis were thought to have heightened sensitivity.
 The slow progress of the disease allowed for a "good death" as those affected could arrange their affairs.
 The disease began to represent spiritual purity and temporal wealth, leading many young, upper-class women to purposefully pale their skin to achieve the consumptive appearance.
 British poet Lord Byron wrote, "I should like to die from consumption", helping to popularize the disease as the disease of artists.
 George Sand doted on her phthisic lover, Frédéric Chopin, calling him her "poor melancholy angel".

 In France, at least five novels were published expressing the ideals of tuberculosis: Dumas's La Dame aux camélias, Murger's Scènes de la vie de Bohème, Hugo's Les Misérables, the Goncourt brothers' Madame Gervaisais and Germinie Lacerteux, and Rostand's L'Aiglon.
 The portrayals by Dumas and Murger in turn inspired operatic depictions of consumption in Verdi's La traviata and Puccini's La bohème.
-Even after medical knowledge of the disease had accumulated, the redemptive-spiritual perspective of the disease has remained popular (as seen in the 2001 film Moulin Rouge based in part on La traviata; the 2013 film The Wind Rises, based in part on a 1937 novel about tuberculosis; and the musical adaptations of Les Misérables).
+Even after medical knowledge of the disease had accumulated, the redemptive-spiritual perspective of the disease has remained popular (as seen in the 2001 film Moulin Rouge based in part on La traviata; the 2013 film The Wind Rises, based in part on a 1937 novel about tuberculosis, the musical adaptations of Les Misérables; and in the 2018 video game Red Dead Redemption 2).

 In large cities the poor had high rates of tuberculosis.
 Public-health physicians and politicians typically blamed both the poor themselves and their ramshackle tenement houses (conventillos) for the spread of the dreaded disease.
 People ignored public-health campaigns to limit the spread of contagious diseases, such as the prohibition of spitting on the streets, the strict guidelines to care for infants and young children, and quarantines that separated families from ill loved ones.